 2.25 – 2.75 cups AP flour, divided

 In a large bowl, or the bowl of your electric mixer, dissolve the yeast in 1/4 cup of the water.
-Add the cornmeal, milk powder, butter, sugar, 1.25 cups of the flour, and the remaining 1 cup of water.
+Add the cornmeal, milk powder, butter, sugar, salt, 1.25 cups of the flour, and the remaining 1 cup of water.
 Beat until smooth.
 Stir in enough remaining flour to make a stiff dough (I ended up using right around 2.75 cups total).

 Turn the dough onto a floured surface and knead until smooth and elastic, 6-8 minutes.
 Place in a bowl coated with cooking spray, turning once to coat the top.
 Cover and let rise in a warm place until doubled in size, about an hour.

 Punch the dough down.
 Coat a 9×5″ loaf pan with cooking spray, shape the dough into a loaf, and place it in the pan.
 Cover and let rise until doubled, about 30 minutes.
+[If you want to make this into buns instead, divide the dough into 8-10 balls, place on a lined baking sheet, cover and let rise for 30 minutes.]

 Meanwhile, preheat the oven to 375.